 Beating the broke mindset, this has to be one of my favorite topics to talk about.
-I can tell you that people in this country have a perception and beliefs that are the real reason they are in the financial state they are.
+I can tell you that people in this country have a perception and beliefs that are the real reason they are in the financial state.

-It's 2017, and the broke mindset is alive and well now, and for this reason, I wanted to share this post because is one of my personal favorites and it was inspired by a good friend!
+It's 2020, and the broke mindset is alive and well now, and for this reason, I wanted to share this post because it is one of my personal favorites, and a good friend inspired it!

-It is titled, How to Pay off Debt: Beating the Broke Mindset and let me tell you it got me thinking about my mindset a few years ago.
-I wanted to write about this because a lot of us either had this mindset or continue to have this mindset.
+It is titled, How to Pay off Debt: Beating the Broke Mindset and let me tell you, it got me thinking about my mindset a few years ago.
+I wanted to write about this because many of us either had this mindset or continue to have this mindset.

-After deciding to set on my debt free journey, I discovered so many things about myself that I never knew nor liked.
-I, myself, wasn't broke just had a broke mindset.
+After deciding to set on my debt-free journey, I discovered so many things about myself that I never knew nor liked.
+I, myself, wasn't broke.
+I just had a broke mindset.
 This is a big difference.

-The Broke Mindset is what get us in financial trouble.
+The Broke Mindset is what gets us in financial trouble.
 The Broke Mindset doesn’t let us see how much at fault we are.
 The Broke Mindset will continue to lead you into a financial mess.
-Beating the broke mindset brought me into my right mindset and got me to where I am today.
+Beating the broke mindset brought me into the right mindset and got me to where I am today.

 To pay my debt and take charge of my finances, I had to change my entire view of life.
-I had to modify the way I see money and the way I lived.
-Till this day, I continue to change and view things differently.
+But, first, I had to modify the way I see money and the way I lived.
+To this day, I continue to change and view things differently.

 Beating the Broke Mindset

 There’s Nothing We Can Do About It

 I used to say this repeatedly when I used my credit cards to fix my car because I didn’t have an emergency fund.
 I thought credit cards were my emergency fund.
 When things broke down, I used my credit cards to pay for it.
 Crap happens, and I was glad I had credit cards to get me through bad situations.